Setup

 Setting the support staff in this scenario can only be accomplished via the web dashboard.
 A guide on this can be found here.

-Use the sidebar to navigate the chapter.
+Use the sidebar to navigate this chapter.

 General CommandsDescription